-Son Doong cave was first explored only about 10 years ago.
-During a storm in 1990, Ho Khanh discovered the entrance to it in the jungle near his village.
-For many years, he couldn’t find the entrance again.
+Son Doong cave was only recently explored in the past decade and has been open to the public since 2013.
+During a storm in 1990, Ho Khanh discovered the entrance to the cave in the jungle near his village.
+For years, he could not find the entrance again.

-Finally, he rediscovered it and led an exploratory team there in 2009.
-When they entered Son Doong, they realized that they were probably the first humans to have ever entered it, because no human tools or other signs of activity could be found.
+In 2009, he rediscovered the entrance and was able to lead an exploratory team into the cave.
+When they entered Son Doong, they realized that they were the first humans to ever enter it, as no human tools or other signs of activity could be found.

-Entering the cave involves difficult, steep descents using specialized caving equipment, and the openings are surrounded by thick jungle.
-This has probably prevented humans from previously entering.
+Entering the cave involves difficult, steep descents using specialized caving equipment.
+The cave openings are surrounded by thick jungle that has likely prevented humans from previously entering.

 From One Discovery to More

-At the same time, monkeys, birds, snakes, bats, and other animals have entered the cave occasionally to feed.
-Researchers have also discovered several new species of fish, spiders, and other animals inside that lack skin pigment and eyes.
+Though untouched by humans, monkeys, birds, snakes, bats, and other animals have entered the cave occasionally to feed.
+Researchers have also discovered new species of fish, spiders, and other animals inside the cave that lack skin pigment and eyes.

 The leader of the first expedition recently invited a team of accomplished British divers to explore the waterways of the cave.
 They confirmed its connection to Hang Thung, another large cave in the area, further establishing that the world’s largest cave is in Vietnam.